BubaVV/phpmyadmin_sql_backup/README.md

 ## Requirements

- - A [Python 3.4+](https://www.python.org/) installation on your system
+ - A [Python 3.8+](https://www.python.org/) installation on your system
- - [Grab - python web-scraping framework](https://github.com/lorien/grab): Install via `pip install -U Grab` or see the [installation instructions](https://grab.readthedocs.io/en/latest/usage/installation.html) if you run into problems.
+ - Requirements - `pip install -r requirements.txt`

 __Note for Windows users__: while it is possible to install the requirements natively, it is often easier to use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) if you are using Windows 10